x-Slim/Animonculory-Visual-Overhaul/Readme.md

 3. Fully uninstall Skyrim by deleting the folder and the Skyrim Special edition folder inside \Documents\My Games\.
 4. Reinstall Skyrim into a location that is not Program files.
 Somewhere like `C:\Games` is a good location.
 5. Start the game once and let it do the graphics check.
 Do not worry about the settings as it will be replaced during installation.
-6. You also need to start the games to the main menu in order to download all the creations.

 ### Wabbajack Installation